wtuemura/mamedoc/source/advanced/tricks.rst

 		goto :end
 	)

-	if not exist convertido (
+	if not exist chd (
 	goto :dir

 	) else (